Excel Add in🔗

 Important

-The add-in retrieves the experiment's information by referring to specific markers in the file, such as "Indata" and "Outdata".
-Hence, it is highly recommended to make modifications to the template worksheet only as outlined in this document.
+The add-in retrieves the experiment's information by referring to specific markers in the file, such as "Modifiers" and "Outputs".
+Hence, it is highly recommended to make modifications to the template worksheet only as outlined in this documentation.

 Workspace ID and Model Name🔗